vsrajan/Week3CourseProject/README.md

 Week3CourseProject
 ==================
 run_analysis.R assumes that it is running in the root of the "UCI HAR Dataset" directory.
+It outputs a tidy dataset file "tidy.txt" in the same directory.

 It assumes that the following files are present in the current working directory: activity_labels.txt features.txt